-Relatively inexpensively, your biochemistry can be accurately assesses and potential disease risk factors identified.
-As you make strides to improve your insulin sensitivity or blood pressure, you can also lower serum inflammatory markers and optimize your lipid.
+Relatively inexpensively, your biochemistry can be accurately assessed and potential disease risk factors identified.
+As you make strides to improve your insulin sensitivity or blood pressure, you can also lower serum inflammatory markers and optimize your lipid profile.
 The upshot?
 A lowered risk for cancer, diabetes, heart attack and stroke.
 Remember, nearly all age-related diseases have common underpinnings: unchecked inflammation, insulin resistance and oxidative damage.
 Things you can test for.
 And more importantly, things you can act upon.

 Yes, you and you alone have the capability to prevent disease and to extend your life.
 And it’s easier than you may think.

 Get face time with Dr. Osborn.

 Contact the office (561) 935-9233 or email Katie@AgelessCorp.com.
 Inquire about a “Tele-Health consultation.”
 Alternatively, click “Start the Process” at the top of the page and be routed to the Contact page for payment submission.